troglobit/myLinux/README.md

     make kernel_menuconfig
     make kernel_saveconfig

-There are a few more, see the Makefile for details, it is surprisingly readable! :-)
+There are a few more, see the Makefile for details.

 > **Note:** debugging Makefiles can be a bit of a hassle.
 To see what is
 > *really* going on you can used `make --debug=FLAGS V=1`, or even try